Last Updated on May 22, 2022 by Dominique de Merteuil

 After a very short deliberation, I’ve decided to start a new section on It’s Beyond My Control entitled The Luxurious Dog, for matters concerning all things that are important for your pampered pooch and as the title suggests, these won’t be short on luxury but at the same time, I intend them to be practical items that should be considered essential to best present your pedigree.
-The reason for this new section, well quite simply a dream of mine has come true and I can take great pride in welcoming into the de Merteuil family, Isia-Lilith, a Cavalier King Charles Spaniel puppy who has been keeping me away from writing for so long.
+The reason for this new section is quite simply a dream of mine.
+I can take great pride in welcoming into the de Merteuil family, Isia-Lilith, a Cavalier King Charles Spaniel puppy who has been keeping me away from writing for so long.

 And when you finally find your perfect puppy, that’s when the shopping spree begins!

-2) You’ll also need a vet bed, which is very warm, cosy, covers the bottom of the cage and has drainage properties in case of any accident.
+2. You’ll also need a vet bed, which is very warm, and cosy, cover the bottom of the cage and has drainage properties in case of an accident.
 I also purchased an incredibly soft blanket by Oscar Newman, which beautifully matches the coat of my Blenheim Cavalier King Charles Spaniel and she has adopted it now more as a toy than something to sleep on.
-In fact Mr de Merteuil and I did exactly what we were not meant to do and allowed Isia-Lilith to sleep in our bed rather than in her create and she has chosen my Ralph Lauren bathrobe as her blanket.
-My child is already showing signs of having rather expensive taste, like her mother.
+In fact, Mr de Merteuil and I did exactly what we were not meant to do and allowed Isia-Lilith to sleep in our bed rather than in her crate and she has chosen my Ralph Lauren bathrobe as her blanket.
+My child is already showing signs of having a rather expensive taste, like her mother.

-3) Collar and leash.
+3. Collar and leash.
 I bought mine five years prior to owning the puppy because I simply couldn’t resist.
-Mungo & Maud is my top destination when it comes to shopping for the luxurious dog and I’m usually out of control when I visit their shop at Elizabeth Street in London.
-It’s a heaven for any dog owner with class and good taste.
-For a new puppy I recommend a light collar and very long lead so that the, oh so important training of walking on a loose lead, can begin immediately.
+Mungo & Maud is my top destination when it comes to shopping for the luxurious dog and I’m usually out of control when I visit their shop on Elizabeth Street in London.
+It’s heaven for any dog owner with class and good taste.
+For a new puppy, I recommend a light collar and very long lead so that the, oh so important training of walking on a loose lead, can begin immediately.

-5) Grooming products.
-Regardless of the fact that you might wish to show your dog in the future or not I’m sure that you will want your dog’s coat to be long, silky and wave free at all times.
+5. Grooming products.
+Regardless of the fact that you might wish to show your dog in the future or not, I’m sure that you will want your dog’s coat to be long, silky and wave-free at all times.
 The sooner you start a daily grooming routine the easier and more pleasant it will be for both you and your puppy.
 All you need is; a small comb, slicker brush, demoting lotion and a bristle brush.
-I opted for the Mason Person one but if you rather not part with 75GBP you can chose a cheaper option from your local pet shop.
-Cavalier King Charles Spaniel is a breed prone to eye and ear infection so please make sure, that you pay attention to both and keep them clean!
-Thornit Powder is a real life saver when it comes to ear infection so make sure you always have a bottle in your grooming kit.
-Part of the grooming routine should be teeth brushing and checking nails which should always be kept trimmed.
+I opted for the Mason Person one but if you rather not part with 75GBP you can choose a cheaper option from your local pet shop.
+Cavalier King Charles Spaniel is a breed prone to eye and ear infections so please make sure, that you pay attention to both and keep them clean!
+Thornit Powder is a real lifesaver when it comes to ear infections so make sure you always have a bottle in your grooming kit.
+Part of the grooming routine should be teeth brushing and checking nails which should always be trimmed.
 The whole process takes me 15 minutes a day so not a big deal and I have a tangle-free dog.

-7) Wardrobe is essential for any puppy especially around Winter-time but also in those rainy days.
+7. Wardrobe is essential for any puppy especially around wintertime but also on those rainy days.
 Cavalier coats are very long and get dirty so easily, that you will find yourself bathing or semi-bathing their muddy paws almost every day.
 I would like to point out that full-on baths shouldn’t be done more than once a month but due to my new oak floor throughout the entire apartment, as well as the fact, that Isia-Lilith sleeps with us in bed I wash her paws and undercarriage every single day.